chingu-voyage5/Geckos-Team-3/README.md

 # Geckos-Team-3
-Add-project-description-here | Voyage-5 | chingu.io
+Partial Hiking Project Clone | Voyage-5 | chingu.io

+We will be cloning the map section of hiking project with minor modifications